Adriankhl/relativitization/docs/design.md

 # Research
 * A network of knowledge in a 2d plane
 * Knowledge affect modifier
-* Store and send only the id of the knowledge and the overall modifier to reduce data used
+* Store and send only the id of the knowledge, and the overall modifier to reduce data used
 * Scientist work at institute
 * Institute has a center in the 2d plane, and a range
 * Encourage new institute by reducing the growth speed of the range